mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 Therefore, the handler methods receive a message as a `UserMessage` but only call other methods in the component by passing them a base class pointer of type `Serializable` to the message.

+### Serialization and Writing to File
+---
+**Challenge**

+To write a message to a file, the message type must be serialized into a raw byte buffer.
+The address of that raw buffer must then be used to make a system call to the operating system.

+**Resulting Design Decision**
+- Serialize messages and other data by calling the framework's `Serializable` interface on the type which is to be serialized
+- Serialize data to a buffer which is allocated on the stack to avoid dynamic memory allocation.
+The buffer is implemented as a local class `StackBuffer` inside the `MessageStorage` component.